 What to know about mental health awareness month

-Mental Health Awareness Month is held every year in May to assist those who are vulnerable to mental sickness and decrease the stigma around it.
+Mental Health Awareness Month is held every year in May to assist those who are vulnerable to mental sickness and decrease the surrounding stigma.
 Millions of people barely live through each day, trying to cope with the demands of mental illness.
 Building awareness is the primary step to helping each of them get the help, assistance and care they may need.

-There are a lot of key procedures for supporting the mental health community, although they may seem like small steps, when properly adhered to, they can make a significant impact.
+There are countless key procedures for supporting the mental health community, although they may seem like small steps, when properly adhered to, they can make a significant impact.

 To show solidarity to the victims of mental health, here are some few tips on how you can support them: